-During the First Level Appeal process, you will be provided, free of charge, with any new or additional evidence considered, relied upon, or generated by (or at the direction of) the Plan in connection with your claim, and with any new or additional rationale for denying your claim.
-In either case, the evidence or rationale will be provided to you as soon as possible and sufficiently in advance of the date on which the appeals department will decide your First Level Appeal, so as to give you a reasonable opportunity to respond prior to that date.
+During the First Level Appeal process of a claim involving Short Term Disability Benefits, you will be provided, free of charge, with any new or additional evidence considered, relied upon, or generated by (or at the direction of) the Plan in connection with your claim, and with any new or additional rationale for denying your claim.
+In either case, the evidence or rationale will be provided to you as soon as possible and sufficiently in advance of the date on which the Sedgwick appeals department will decide your First Level Appeal, so as to give you a reasonable opportunity to respond prior to that date.